vexparadox/Axilya/README.md

 ```Shell
 	make cleaninstall
 ```
 If you get issues with permissions it might just be that your /usr/local/lib or /usr/local/include folders haven't been initialised, you can either run these commands in `sudo` mode or create the folders and try again.

+## Compiling+installing on Windows

+To install Axilya on please see start on this [wiki]{http://axilya.com/wiki/index.php?title=Downloading} page.

 ## Other